What Is Roblox?

 Roblox can be creative and fun, and is designed for players to play online with each other within the games.
 Some of the games are G and PG rated and certainly seem suitable for younger children, but only if ALL the parental controls are set up, and there is strict parental supervision.
 Under 13yr old accounts have some automatic restrictions set.
 Privacy settings and account restrictions can be enabled for all accounts including over 13+

 Watch Out For

 Like all multi player online games with user generated content (content built by the players themselves) There is a risk of stranger danger and adult content, including pornographic images.
-Roblox certainly has clear rules around no swearing and no pornography, but Roblox rely on such behaviour being reported, and the players have worked out ways to get around the restrictions.
+Roblox certainly has clear rules around no swearing and no pornography, but some players have worked out ways to get around the restrictions.
 Roblox has been reviewed on commonsensemedia.org extensively, by both commonsense reviewers and by parents of players.
 Parent reviews report that many children have been exposed to adult content within Roblox, been bullied on the game and have been approached and sent messages by creepy players suggesting cyber sex.
 Recent reports from parents include a “Sex Room” where nude avatars were seen performing sex acts, a virtual rape, photographic pornography and games where everyone is virtually Nude.
-The Parental controls, via the account restrictions are essential for younger children, but don’t block explicit text/music/sounds or explicit images, or random friend requests.
+The Parental controls, via the account restrictions are essential for younger children, but don’t block explicit signs/music/sounds or explicit images, or random friend requests.

 What Is The Recommended Age?

 There is no age limit determined in the Roblox Terms Of Service.
 Roblox TOS do mention that younger children under 13+ need to have parental supervision, but there is no parental consent required for underage sign up.
 Commonsensemedia recommend it for players 10yrs+ the PEGI rating is 7yrs. iTunes set the age recommendation at 12+.
 There is information for parents on the Roblox website Here:

 Can You Play It Safety?